grzesiek-galezowski/tdd-ebook/manuscript/070_Practicing_What_We_Already_Learned.md

 **Benjamin:** Johnny, don’t you think it is obvious enough to proceed with implementation straight away?

-**Johnny:** Trust me, Benjamin, if there is one word I fear most in communication, it is “obvious".
+**Johnny:** Trust me, Benjamin, if there is one word I fear most in communication, it is "obvious".
 Miscommunication happens most often around things that people consider obvious, simply because other people do not.

 **Jane:** Ok, I am in.
 What do I do?

 **Johnny:** Let's go through stories one by one and see if we can find some key examples of how the features work.
 The first story is...

-### **In order to** know that the calculator is turned on, **As a** tax payer **I want** to see “0" on the screen as soon as I turn it on.
+### **In order to** know that the calculator is turned on, **As a** tax payer **I want** to see "0" on the screen as soon as I turn it on.

 **Jane:** I do not think there is much to talk about.
-If you display “0", I will be happy.
+If you display "0", I will be happy.
 That is all.

 **Johnny:** Let's write down this example: